 We have an affordable initiation fee and annual dues.
 While all members apply separately, we encourage families to join, and offer a junior membership for ages 14 to 17.
 We hope to know you for life, which is a good reason to spend time with each other before joining our club, and why the process of becoming a member can take longer than other clubs.
 We have families that have been members for five generations.

-Berg Frei, “The mountains are free,” is our club slogan
+Berg frei, “Free the mountain,” is our club slogan

 The membership process starts by participating in our work days alongside current members and prospective members like you where we will get to know each other.
 After you complete all the membership requirements, and are approved by votes of both our executive board and the general membership, we expect to see you regularly at our work days and supporting the club at our activities, events, and meetings.
 Active participation by members is how we strengthen and maintain our facilities and our community.